-Behind-the-meter energy storage systems paired with distributed photovoltaic (DPV)-with the capability to act as both generation and load-represent a unique and disruptive power sector technology.
-How should regulators, utilities, and policymakers manage the range of challenges and opportunities that increased behind-the-meter energy storage deployment will bring to the power system, in particular when it is paired with DPV systems?
+Behind-the-meter energy storage systems paired with distributed photovoltaic (DPV)-with the capability to act as both generation and load-represent a unique and disruptive power sector technology.2 Such assets represent a powerful new opportunity to more efficiently, cost-effectively and reliably operate power systems, and could prove fundamental to achieving an array of stated policy objectives in India.
+This report offers a comprehensive, evidence-based approach to designing customer programs based on experience in the United States - it is intended to serve as a foundational knowledge base from which regulators, utilities, and policymakers in India can manage the range of challenges and opportunities that increased behind-the-meter energy storage deployment will bring to the Indian power system, in particular when these systems are paired with DPV.
+Although multiple parties will play important roles in the development of programs for DPV-plus-storage, this report focuses on the role of regulators, as they are often tasked with convening and balancing the interests of a broader range of stakeholders.